Rabb Graduate Center, 135

 ProfileAliyyah I. Abdur-Rahman is an Associate Professor of English, African and Afro-American Studies, and Women’s, Gender, and Sexuality Studies at Brandeis University.
 She publishes and lectures widely on topics ranging from the relation of sexuality and social order in New World slavery to the impacts of Civil Rights retrenchment on black familial formation and function in the current, putatively “post-racial,” moment.

-A two-time winner of the Darwin T. Turner Award for Best Essay of the Year in _African American Review_, Abdur-Rahman has been awarded fellowships from the Ford Foundation, the Woodrow Wilson Foundation, the American Association of University Women, the Mellon Foundation, and the W.E.B Du Bois Institute at Harvard University.
+A two-time winner of the Darwin T. Turner Award for Best Essay of the Year in _African American Review_, Abdur-Rahman has been awarded fellowships from the Ford Foundation, the Woodrow Wilson Foundation, the American Association of University Women, the Mellon Foundation, the W.E.B Du Bois Institute at Harvard University, and the JFK Institute at the Freie Universität Berlin.
 Her first book _Against the Closet: Black Political Longing and the Erotics of Race_, was published by Duke University Press in 2012.
 Considering genres from the slave narrative to science fiction, this book analyzes African American literary depictions of transgressive sexualities in order to illuminate the ways in which race, politics, and sexuality intersect in the social/racial ordering of United States culture and in the making of African American literature.

 Abdur-Rahman is currently at work on her second book, provisionally titled, _Millennial Style: The Politics of Experiment in Contemporary African Diasporic Culture."
 This book examines the ideological and political implications of generic experimentation in recent black fiction and visual art.
-Centralizing black (women’s) subjectivity and erotic entanglements, this book engages the work of such cultural producers as Sapphire, Octavia Butler, Wangechi Mutu and Kara Walker to investigate the ways in which desire both shapes and resists representation.
-Theorizing an “aesthetics of intimacy” that replaces 19th and early 20th-century sentimentality and formal realism, _Millennial Style_ illuminates the centrality of “style” to black (queer) aesthetics, to political modes of storytelling and visual representation, and to the undercurrent of racial politics in contemporary black cultural production of high experiment.
+It engages the work of such cultural producers as Sapphire, Kara Walker, Octavia Butler, and Wangechi Mutu to investigate the ways in which desire both shapes and resists representation.
+Theorizing an “aesthetics of intimacy” that upends the predominance of sentimentality and formal realism, _Millennial Style_ illuminates the centrality of aesthetic innovation to political modes of storytelling and visual representation and to the undercurrent of racial politics in contemporary black cultural production of high experiment.

 |AAAS||79b||Afro-American Literature of the Twentieth Century|